-7. Samples of Work: Appeals Representation
+6. Appeals Representation

-When a provider disputes the interpretation and application of rules and regulations and exercises the right to appeal, PHBV Partners will continue to support OAMR by delivering to each appeal a unique blend of knowledge, experience and common sense so providers receive proper reimbursement.
+When a provider disputes the interpretation and application of rules and regulations and exercises the right to appeal, PHBV will continue to support OAMR by delivering to each appeal a unique blend of knowledge, experience and common sense so providers receive proper reimbursement.

-Clifton Gunderson has been providing appeals assistance to various state agencies since 1982.
+PHBV has been providing appeals assistance to various state agencies since 1982.
 Details of how our staff has participated in the appeals processes are as follows: